WE BELIEVE IN SIZE!

 All this might seem like overkill – but we believe it pays to take your time finding the right ring size before buying.

-At Men Up North we manufacture your items to order – which doesn’t mean you can’t return or exchange it if you need to, but it does mean that getting the wrong size will add significantly to the time you have to wait before finally wearing the MUN ring of your dreams.
+At Men Up North we manufacture your items to order – which doesn’t mean you can’t return or exchange it if you need to, but it does mean that getting the wrong size will add significantly to the time you have to wait before finally wearing the Men Up North ring of your dreams.

 THE NORTHBEAD SIZE GUIDE